 John 11:14-15 NLT

 After arriving to the tomb, the first sister Jesus spoke to was Martha.
-She got after him for taking so long to get there.
+She scolded him for taking so long to get there.
 Jesus told her Lazarus was going to rise again, but Martha thought he meant at the end of days.

 “Jesus told her, “I am the resurrection and the life.
 Anyone who believes in me will live, even after dying.
 Everyone who lives in me and believes in me will never ever die.
 Do you believe this, Martha?””